-A chicane is an effective means of reducing speed and traffic volumes at specific locations under certain circumstances.
-A chicane is a barrier placed in the street that require drivers and/ or cyclists to slow down and drive around them.
+Chicanes are an effective means of reducing speed and traffic volumes at specific locations under certain circumstances.
+Chicanes are barriers placed in the street that require drivers and/ or cyclists to slow down and drive around them.
 Bicycle bypasses and signs to indicate directional priority are suggested.
-Chicanes may take the form of landscaping, street furniture, parking bays, curb extensions, or other devices.
+Barriers may take the form of landscaping, street furniture, parking bays, curb extensions, or other devices.
 They may also provide rainwater catchment, reducing water runoff.